JustRightJeff/hua/README.txt

      * The read more/comments include doesn't exist.
 Hua will continue.
      * An article content file doesn't exist.
 Hua will continue to the next article.
-     * The ID column in the entries file is empty.
+     * The ID column for an entry in the entries file is empty.
 Hua will continue to the next article.
-     * The file column in the entries file is empty.
+     * The file column for an entry in the entries file is empty.
 Hua will continue to the next article.

 Additional Usage Information